hamzamohdzubair/notes/topictree.md

                       - Presence of Linearity
                       - Absence of multicollinearity
                         - what is the problem with multicollinearity
-                  - 5 | Linear Regression 5
+                  - 5 | Linear Regression 4
                     - VIF
                     - VIF in code
                       - statsmodels.stats.outliers_influence.variance_inflation_factor
+                    - Normality of residuals
+                    - BREAK
+                    - Residual analysis
+                      - use it to remove outliers
+                    - Heteroskedasticity
+                    - code
+                      - how to find normality of residuals
+                      - how to find Heteroskedasticity
+                    - autocorrelation
+                    - varieties of GD

               - 10: | 1/12|F | 83%| 10%| 38%|oo   | {KNN, DT, Ensnemble, SVM}
                 - Rohit (main):                   |xoooo|ooooo|oo   |
                   - 1